VTHMgNPipola/ASCT/README.md

 (and so should be a memory block, since it is just memory cells "glued" together), but there isn't much more.

-I will create a Java library that will accommodate the Tile class and the basic structure around it, so that modding is possible.
+I will soon create a Java library that will accommodate the Tile class and the basic structure around it, so that modding is possible.